reason2/hello-world/README.md

 # hello-world
 Canvas assignment
 My name is Richard Eason
-I am taking ITC 136 course.
+I am taking NTI 300 course.
 This is an assignment for Canvas.